wahidawari/GuitarTrainer/README.md

 The played note is automatically recognized and an acoustic signal is heard when the tuning is correct.
 If you want you can also change the reference tone to another frequency.

 ### Create standalone application
-To create a standalone application on use py2app or py2exe, and make sure you got the exact same library versions as in my requirements.txt.
+To create a standalone application use py2app or py2exe, and make sure you got the exact same library versions as in my requirements.txt.

 For macOS you need py2app:
 ```